-We have a couple of monthly bills that were paid automatically on that credit card each month and while we switched all of our spendings to a cash envelope system or our debit card, I was worried to switch the auto-pay bills to the debit card as well.
+We have a couple of monthly bills that were paid automatically on that credit card each month and while we switched all of our spending to a cash envelope system or our debit card, I was worried to switch the auto-pay bills to the debit card as well.

-One of the reasons we used to use our credit cards for all expenses is because it makes it so much easier to balance your checkbook at the end of the month!
+One of the reasons we used to use our credit cards for all expenses is because it makes it so much easier to balance your checkbook at the end of the month.

 When we use our debit card for all spending we have pages of charges to reconcile each month, which leaves more margin for error in our checking account.

-My concern was that the empty checking account coupled with that extra margin of error created the perfect opportunity for me to forget to record an auto withdrawal and overdraft our checking account (technically it would just pull the extra from our emergency fund in our savings account, but it gets messy and my OCD doesn’t like that)!
+My concern was that the empty checking account coupled with that extra margin of error created the perfect opportunity for me to forget to record an auto-withdrawal and overdraft our checking account (technically it would just pull the extra from our emergency fund in our savings account, but it gets messy and my OCD doesn’t like that).

 We also use it for our gas.
 This is important to us for a few reasons…first of all, ain’t nobody got time to go inside the store and pay cash?!?!?
-And secondly, our credit card was compromised twice at the gas pump!
+And secondly, our credit card was compromised twice at the gas pump.

 And while VISA check/debit cards do carry the same fraud protection as actual credit cards do, you must use the debit card as CREDIT for those rules to apply and I don’t know about you, but I always forget to run it as credit instead of debit.

-And while I know it’s dramatic, I really worry about someone cleaning out the little money we do keep in our checking account at this point in our journey!
+And while I know it’s dramatic, I really worry about someone cleaning out the little money we do keep in our checking account at this point in our journey.

 If you are able to drastically change your habits and really manage your spending then I totally understand why you might continue your use of credit cards as they are super convenient!
 I do believe there is such a thing as using credit responsibly.

-The problem is (and this is why I say we might close our last card at some point in the future), and I’ve mentioned this before, is that you just don’t feel the spending when you use credit so you often spend easier and more often than if you’re using cash.
+The problem is (and this is why I say we might close our last card at some point in the future), and I’ve mentioned this before, is that you just don’t feel the spending when you use credit, so you often spend easier and more often than if you’re using cash.

-Credit card perks can be super enticing!
-I’m a sucker for a deal, but here’s the thing (and you’ll hear Dave Ramsey say this a lot)…you ask any wealthy person you meet how they got where they’re at and you will never have them tell you that using credit cards to get cash back made them rich!
+Credit card perks can be super enticing.
+I’m a sucker for a deal, but here’s the thing (and you’ll hear Dave Ramsey say this a lot)…you ask any wealthy person you meet how they got where they’re at, and you will never have them tell you that using credit cards to get cashback made them rich.

-It’s true, I mean we all love free stuff, but you always have to look at who’s offering you that deal, and more importantly, why?
+It’s true, I mean, we all love free stuff, but you always have to look at who’s offering you that deal, and more importantly, why?

-Trust me, they are not in business to offer you double points at the grocery store or help you earn free flights so you can travel the world!
+Trust me, they are not in business to offer you double points at the grocery store or help you earn free flights so you can travel the world.

-The points are an extremely effective marketing strategy to get you to spend a crapton of money on their cards and pay them a buttload of interest in the process!
-So go ahead, earn your points, fly the friendly skies, but please…proceed with caution!
+The points are an extremely effective marketing strategy to get you to spend a crapton of money on their cards and pay them a buttload of interest in the process.
+So go ahead, earn your points, fly the friendly skies, but please…proceed with caution.

-Get out of debt…
+Get Out of Debt

-If you have credit card debt today you really need to give some serious thought to cutting up those cards!
+If you have credit card debt today you really need to give some serious thought to cutting up those cards.
 It can be a tough pill to swallow but it is going to be incredibly difficult, if not impossible, to get yourself out of debt if you continue to use credit cards.

-The only way to tackle that debt is to stop spending and pay it off as quickly as possible using the debt snowball method!
-Get on a budget ASAP and be sure to save your emergency fund to help you to stop relying on those credit cards as your backup plan!
+The only way to tackle that debt is to stop spending and pay it off as quickly as possible using the debt snowball method.
+Get on a budget ASAP and be sure to save your emergency fund to help you to stop relying on those credit cards as your backup plan.

-Be sure to have a plan…
+Be Sure to Have a Plan

-Maybe you’re not in debt (way to go!), maybe you’re actually in pretty good financial shape and you effectively use and manage your credit without any issues….that’s is great and considering over 38% of Americans carry some amount of credit card debt, you should honestly be pretty dang proud of yourself!
-Maybe you could teach the rest of us a thing or two!
+Maybe you’re not in debt (way to go) maybe you’re actually in pretty good financial shape and you effectively use and manage your credit without any issues….that’s is great and considering over 38% of Americans carry some amount of credit card debt, you should honestly be pretty dang proud of yourself!
+Maybe you could teach the rest of us a thing or two.

 But if you’re not as fortunate, maybe you’re still blindly swiping blissfully unaware of the chaos around you.
 Maybe you have a very clear picture of your finances, and it’s not looking so good…

 Now we keep a very close eye on our credit card spending.
-We allow a few things only on that card and it is paid off immediately from our account as soon as the charges post!
+We allow a few things only on that card and it is paid off immediately from our account as soon as the charges post.
 We have agreed to the charges that will be put on the credit card and do not deter from that plan.

-Because we have worked so hard to make major changes in our money mindset and track our finances, we are confident that we will not fall into old patterns with credit card spending!
+Because we have worked so hard to make major changes in our money mindset and track our finances, we are confident that we will not fall into old patterns with credit card spending.

 Stop using the cards immediately and cut them up!

 Call and close the account.
 If you skip this step the account will still remain on your credit report even after it’s paid off.
 If you have great credit then closing it shouldn’t affect your score much.
-We closed many of our accounts and our scores are still super high!
+We closed many of our accounts and our scores are still super high.

 Switch to debit cards.
 We already had a debit card through our bank account, so that was an easy switch for us.
-It takes some getting used to, but we’ve made it through alive 🙂
+It takes some getting used to, but we’ve made it through alive.

 Another thing we did was finally give in and sign up for a Target RedCard but the debit card, not the credit card (that little guy went to heaven).
 I refrained for a few months, especially since I’ve greatly curbed my Target addiction, but I felt like a piece of me was missing and I really liked the extra benefits the REDcard offered.

 Even though saving 5% is not a ton, the sales tax here in PA is 6% so it makes me feel as though I’m shopping tax-free (almost)!
-Plus, I love the free shipping!
+Plus, I love the free shipping.

-Before I had a REDCard I used to always buy extra items to get my shopping cart to $50 for that free shipping!
+Before I had a RedCard I used to always buy extra items to get my shopping cart to $50 for that free shipping!
 I have a personal policy to avoid shipping charges whenever possible so I found myself justifying extra purchases just to avoid those shipping charges, which is counterproductive…

-The REDcard debit card has the exact same benefits as the credit card…you can order anything and it’s free shipping…always!
-It’s really great because I often want to order smaller things and don’t have to pay for shipping on anything!
+The REDcard debit card has the exact same benefits as the credit card…you can order anything and it’s free shipping…always.
+It’s really great because I often want to order smaller things and don’t have to pay for shipping on anything.

-They also have extra perks such as early releases or sales for REDcard holders only, so this way you can get all the benefits the REDCard has to offer and none of the interest!
-Don’t forget to combine those benefits with Cartwheel for some extra savings!
+They also have extra perks such as early releases or sales for Redcard holders only, so this way you can get all the benefits the RedCard has to offer and none of the interest.
+Don’t forget to combine those benefits with Cartwheel for some extra savings.